bariscanyeksin/supertrend_telegram_bot/README.md

 If you have a Tradingview account, you can fill specified parts in the script about that.
 If you do that, bot will work better and you won't get possible limit errors.

 I recommend writing maximum of 12 symbols to avoid getting a limit error for using without a Tradingview account.
-If you use more, you can do this with another for loop and another symbol list.
+If you want use it with more symbols, you can do this with another for loop and another symbol list.
 But don't overdo it.

 And finally don't forget to modify the symbol list to your favourites symbols.